MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/hot-restart.md

 Xamarin Hot Restart enables you to quickly test changes to your app during development, including multi-file code edits, resources, and references.
 It pushes the new changes to the existing app bundle on the debug target which results in a much faster build and deploy cycle.

 > [!IMPORTANT]
-> Xamarin Hot Restart is currently available in Visual Studio 2019 version 16.5 Preview and supports iOS apps using Xamarin.Forms.
+> Xamarin Hot Restart is currently available in Visual Studio 2019 version 16.6 stable and supports iOS apps using Xamarin.Forms.
 Support for Visual Studio for Mac and non-Xamarin.Forms apps is on the roadmap.

 ## Requirements

-- Visual Studio 2019 version 16.5 Preview 3
+- Visual Studio 2019 version 16.6
 - iTunes (64-bit)
-- Apple Developer account
+- Apple Developer account and paid [Apple Developer Program](https://developer.apple.com/programs) enrollment

 ## Initial setup